yusufmalikul/go-url-shortener/README.md

-# dontclick.xyz URL Shortener
+# go-url-shortener

-Simple and fast URL shortener
+URL Shortener using Go